BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 #### Sowing Period

-At 12:00pm ET on 5/9, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when the Soil reaches 0 -- whichever occurs first.
+At 12:00pm ET on 5/9, the Weather (interest rate) will start at 20% and increase by 1% every 10 minutes for the duration of the Sowing Period, which will end after three days or when Soil reaches 0 -- whichever occurs first.
 Bids that are not successfully filled during the Sowing Period will be claimable after Beanstalk is Unpaused.
 Bids will be partially fillable.

 #### Beanstalk Restart